top of page

 What is Fertility Awareness?

-Okay, let’s dive in.
 In this blog, I’ll cover the who, what, when, where, why, and now what of fertility awareness.
 We’re only gonna skim the surface, but know that this is a beautiful world of getting to know your female body and understand its wisdom on a deeper level.
 And dudes - if you’re reading this - it’s good information for you, too, so stick around.

 WHO

 Fertility awareness is for any person who has a menstrual cycle.
-This includes young women who have just started their cycle (postmenarche), middle age, and even older women in premenopause.
-While I think the information is helpful for everyone, it is not able to be utilized by women who are on hormone-based contraceptives, such as the pill or IUD, as these interfere with the body’s natural cycle.
+This includes young women who have just started their cycle (menarche), middle age, and even older women in perimenopause.
+While I think the information is helpful for everyone, it is not able to be utilized by women who are on hormone-based contraceptives, such as the pill or hormone-based IUD, as these interfere with the body’s natural cycle.
 Many women interested in fertility awareness are looking to transition off the pill or prepare for conception.
 Other women are looking to understand their bodies better or get rid of unpleasant symptoms.
 I’ll get into that further in the “why” section of this blog.
 It’s important to know that you do not need to have a “perfect cycle” or a regular cycle to do fertility awareness.
 Many women who have irregular cycles due to underlying conditions can also successfully incorporate fertility awareness into their lives.

 WHAT

-We then record these mucus and temperature observations daily in an app or paper chart.
-We may choose to check cervical position or other signs.
-Collectively, this information gives us a picture of our cycle: which days we are fertile, which days we are not fertile, and any abnormal characteristics of our cycle that may need to be addressed.
+As a fertility awareness coach, I teach a sympto-thermal method which focuses on the signs of cervical mucus observations and body temperature with optional LH strips.
+Learning this method of fertility awareness involves learning and incorporating the tracking skills necessary to chart our signs of fertility consistently.
+This information gives us a snapshot of our hormone cycle: which days we are fertile, which days we are not fertile, and any abnormal characteristics of our cycle that may need to be addressed.
 Based on that, we can make decisions about trying to become pregnant, avoid pregnancy, or optimize our health and hormone balance.

 WHEN